actinia-org/actinia-introduction/docs/index.md

 List of endpoints, shown in the web browser:

-* To see a simple **list of endpoints** (and more), see the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).
+* To see a simple **list of endpoints** (and more), have a look at the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v1/swagger.json).
 If the formatting looks "ugly", get the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) extension.

 <center>
 <a href="img/actinia_swagger_paths.png"><img src="img/actinia_swagger_paths.png" width="60%"></a><br>
-Fig. 5: actinia list of endpoints (in "paths" section)
+Fig. 5: actinia list of endpoints (in the "paths" section)
 </center>

 * **List of supported processes** (> 500): see [API modules](https://actinia-dev.mundialis.de/api/v1/modules) (note: the process chain templates are at bottom, category "actinia-module")